seolhalee/seolhalee.github.io/portfolio.md

 ### Places of Mine, Yours, and Theirs: Comparing the Diverging Images/Functions of Places on Social Media and on Site

 _Independent Study, Working Paper, 2019-2020_
 <p>Social media is growing its impact on all parts of our society.
 Then how about the places we live in?
 In this study, I used social media text data to infer the perceived functionality and identity of a place with both physical and social changes going on.
 Then I compared the answers to the physical ground-truth and the answers from on-site actors(tenants, activists).
 The area called ‘Eulji-ro’ is where a crafts industry cluster once prospered but now is rapidly transforming into art and food destinations.
 In the meantime, the craftsmen are protesting against a massive redevelopment plan of the area approved recently by the city government.
-In these  Conflicting expectations and blames are reported.
-The result showed 1) the dominant function of the area on social media is a food destination, 2) there are three different levels of attachment(engagement) found, with a diverging opinion on what to preserve and to change in the area.</p>
+The result showed 1) the dominant function of the area on social media is a food destination, rather than manufacturing and sales, 2) there are three different levels of attachment(engagement) found, with a diverging opinion on what to preserve and to change in the area.</p>
 <div class="img-container">
   <img src="/images/euljirocapture.PNG" width="70%">
 </div>